 We source our vanilla from the world’s primary vanilla-growing countries, which in order of production include Madagascar, Mexico and Tahiti.
 As with wine, chocolate and coffee, the vanilla from each country has its own distinctive flavor profile and characteristics due to the different climates, soils, curing methods and species of vanilla used.
 For instance, vanilla from Madagascar has a creamy, sweet flavor.
 Mexican vanilla is known for its creamy and sweet notes, along with a hint of spice.
 Tahitian vanilla has fruity and flowery attributes.

 Vanilla is also produced in more limited quantities in Indonesia, Uganda, Papua New Guinea, India and a few other countries.
-Generally, beans from these countries are found in lower quality vanilla extracts.

 The vanilla vine is an orchid, and, in fact, it is the only edible fruit-bearing member of the orchid family.
 In Mexico, Indonesia and Madagascar, the orchid is Vanilla planifolia Andrews.
 In Tahiti, it is Vanilla tahitensis Moore.